akifuji/academic-kickstart/content/en/home/talks.md

  # CSS class.
  css_class = ""
 +++
+- **Tham, Y. J.**, Ohtsubo, Y., Hashimoto, T., and Karasawa, K. (September, 2023).
+How people share burdens when their ability varies in a volunteer's dilemma.
+Talk presented at the 69th Annual Convention of the Japanese Group Dynamics Association.
+Kochi.

+- **Tham, Y. J.**, Ohtsubo, Y., and Karasawa, K. (September, 2023).
+Who in a group takes on a task that must be done and when?
+Computational modeling of decision making in a volunteer’s dilemma.
+Poster presented at the 87th Annual Convention of the Japanese Psychological Association.
+Hyogo.

 - **Tham, Y. J.**, Ohtsubo, Y., and Karasawa, K. (February, 2023).
 Getting rid of anonymity increases efficient provision of a public good in a volunteer’s dilemma.
 Research Spotlight presented at the Society for Personality and Social Psychology Annual Convention.
 Atlanta, GA, USA.

 - **Tham, Y. J.**, Kobayashi, E., and Okamoto, S. (September, 2022).The effect of the amount and balance of social support on subjective well-being of older Japanese adults.
-Poster presented at the 85th Annual Convention of the Japanese Psychological Association.
+Poster presented at the 86th Annual Convention of the Japanese Psychological Association.
 Tokyo. *Winner of the Excellent Presentation Award

 - **Tham, Y. J.**, Hashimoto, T., and Karasawa, K. (February, 2022).
 Why do people prefer net-benefit equality but cannot achieve it in the asymmetric volunteer’s dilemma?
 Poster presented at the Society for Personality and Social Psychology Annual Convention.
 Virtual.